waski35/SMWebManager/Readme.md

 # SMWM Configuration

 In app's "/app/config/config.php" file in database connection section you should put connection parameters for doomsider's database, so web app can connect to datasource.
-Also You should change default admin password for ore secure (default is 'secret_admin_password', login 'admin')
+Also You should change default admin password for ore secure (default is 'secret_admin_password', login 'admin').

+Warning !
+Apache Web Server should be configured to run as the same user who owns and runs doomsiders shadow and starmade server - for this SMWM to operate properly.
+This can be achieved by using official apache-mpm-itk version, and by configuring sites virtual host to be server as said user.

-# in Development
+# In Development ("-" schedeuled, "+" completed)

-- ability to show details about players, ships, stations, shops, asteroids on given list,
-- ability to perform actions at above objects such as : rank up, rank down, edit credits, edit bank account, ban (playername, account, IP), unban, kick, teleport, set invincible, destroy, despawn, unset invincible, set decayed, unset decayed, reset core,
++ ability to show details about players, ships, stations, shops, asteroids on given list, -/+ ability to perform actions at above objects such as : rank up, rank down, edit credits, edit bank account, ban (playername, account, IP), unban, kick, teleport, set invincible, destroy, despawn, unset invincible, set decayed, unset decayed, reset core,
-- add option for local/remote server install admin authorisation for performing above tasks,
-- allow controlling doomsiders shadow via web GUI,
-- allow start/stop/restart doomsiders shadow and connected star made dedicated server via web GUI,
+- add option for local/remote server install admin authorisation for performing above tasks, -/+ allow controlling doomsiders shadow via web GUI, -/+ allow start/stop/restart doomsiders shadow and connected star made dedicated server via web GUI,

 # Future plans

 - admin ranks for administrative users, with configurable restricted priviledges for each rank (permission system),
 - show more sophisticated stats live from starmade server (via doomsiders script), or at least update stats with configurable time interval,